billbuchanan/esecurity/unit02_symmetric/README.md

-# e-Security Unit 2: Symmetric Key
+# Unit 2: Symmetric Key

 This is Unit 2 and the content is here: